 Ecumenism is not an "appendix" added to traditional Church activity, but "an organic part of her life and work, and consequently must pervade all that she is and does," wrote Pope John Paul II in his 12th encyclical, titled "Ut Unum Sint" (That All May Be One).
 The ultimate goal of the ecumenical movement is to re-establish full visible unity among all the baptized."

 Evangelization is the ministry of every active Catholic.
 As disciples of Jesus Christ, all Catholics have an essential role in sharing their faith and the Good News of salvation.
 There are several formation programs available to help parishes within the diocese to reach out to the unchurched, the alienated, or to members of their own community in a spirit of conversion, renewal and reconciliation.
-Contact the Bishop's Office for more information.
+Contact the Office of the Bishop for more information.

 611 West North St.